 Courting nontraditional students

 The two-year program offered through Penn College’s School of Construction & Design Technologies is geared to help nontraditional students who are typically older adults already holding down a full-time job to support a family while also working toward obtaining a college degree.
-Coursework is delivered on campus, online or a hybrid of the two.
-Many courses are offered in the evenings and Saturdays, with many labs scheduled on Saturdays.
+Coursework is available on campus, online or a hybrid of the two.
+Many courses are available in the evenings and Saturdays, with many labs scheduled on Saturdays.

 The program prepares students with skills necessary to excel in producing and assessing concrete and its specified applications.
 Courses cover aggregate selection, admixture identification and use, and concrete products.
 The program places an emphasis on concrete’s specialized properties, building codes, estimating and troubleshooting prior installations.